r14227128-tech/Brain-Hack-School-Final-Project-2026/README.md

 ## **Overall Learning Outcomes**
 Through this project, I learned:
 1. How to analyze EEG data in Python using the MNE-Python library.
-2. The complete EEG preprocessing pipeline, including filtering, ICA, bad channel detection, interpolation, epoching, and ERP analysis.
+2. The complete EEG preprocessing pipeline, including filtering, ICA, bad channel detection, epoching, and ERP analysis.
 3. How different sensory stimuli produce different brain responses that can be visualized using ERP waveforms and topographic maps.
 4. Different EEG feature extraction methods, including PSD, frequency band power, and time-domain statistical features.
 5. How Machine Learning can be applied to EEG data for stimulus classification, including feature extraction, feature selection, model training, and model evaluation using SVM.